 When considering whether to provide finance to a customer, banks generally look at the following 7 areas.
 As a bank customer, it’s important to be aware of these issues and to be well-prepared when dealing with your bank.

 - Are the individuals known to the bank?

 - How long have they been in business?

-- Do they know their trade?
+- Do the business owners know their trade?

 - What past records do they have in the business?